 The Sidney and Peninsula Literary Society celebrates the written word.
 We showcase established and emerging authors and provide regular opportunities for readers and writers to connect.
 We organize readings throughout the year and sponsor a biennial literary festival.
 Anyone who enjoys the written word is invited to become a member of the Society.

-Tickets are $5 and are available at Tanners Books in Sidney and at the door.
+Tickets are $15.00 and are available from Tanners Books in Sidney and at eventbrite.ca

 To receive occasional emailed updates about future Festival planning and events, subscribe here.